 Oregon’s Household Income Is Similar to the Nation’s in Most Years

 Historical estimates of median household income are based on the Current Population Survey Annual Social and Economic Supplement (CPS ASEC).
 Each March, the survey asks a sample of households about their income in the previous year.
 This is the official source for national median household income estimates and is the recommended source for comparing national income with the states.
-It’s the source of the median household income figures of $69,165 in Oregon and $63,179 nationally in 2018 that were used in this article’s opening paragraph.
-However, the Census Bureau recommends using 2-year averages when looking at state-level income trends prior to 2006.
+It’s the source of the median household income figures in this article’s opening paragraph.
+However, the Census Bureau recommends using two-year averages when looking at state-level income trends prior to 2006.

 The Census Bureau redesigned the CPS ASEC income questions starting with the 2013 data.
 This was done to improve income reporting, increase response rates, reduce reporting errors, and update questions on retirement income and income generated from retirement accounts and all other assets.
 The redesign created a data series break because data after 2013 is not directly comparable with data before 2013.

-Oregon’s median household income ranked 20th in 2018 among the states and Washington, D.C.
+Oregon’s median household income ranked 19th in 2019 among the states, Washington, D.C, and Puerto Rico.
 Median household income is higher in neighboring states California and Washington, and lower in Nevada and Idaho.

 There Are Significant Income Differences by Type of Households

 Household income varies by age of the householder.
-It seems to hit a sweet spot where the householder is between the ages of 45 and 64 years and the median is $75,380.
-That’s slightly higher than the $72,648 median income for households when the householder is age 25 to 44 years.
-Median household income is just $38,885 when the householder is under 25 years, and it is $47,314 when the householder is 65 years and over.
-The householder is the adult in the household who own or rents the housing unit.
+It seems to hit a sweet spot where the householder is between the ages of 45 and 64 years and the median is $80,418.
+That’s slightly higher than the $75,719 median income for households when the householder is age 25 to 44 years.
+Median household income is just $36,705 when the householder is under 25 years, and it is $50,499 when the householder is 65 years and over.
+The householder is the adult in the household who owns or rents the housing unit.
 It can be either person when the house is owned or rented by a married couple.

 Household Income Highest in Washington County, Lowest in Wheeler County

-Median household income ranges from a high of $82,819 in Washington County to a low of $39,579 in Wheeler County.
-Oregon’s urban countiestend to have higher median household incomes than rural counties.
+Median household income ranges from a high of $85,665 in Washington County to a low of $39,874 in Wheeler County.
+Oregon’s urban counties tend to have higher median household incomes than rural counties.

 The figures used in the national comparison of urban and rural household income are based on data collected by the ACS.
 For income estimates at the county level, the Census Bureau recommends using figures from the Small Area Income and Poverty Estimates (SAIPE) program.
 These are model-based estimates that combine data from administrative records, population estimates, the decennial census, and the ACS to produce household income estimates for areas with fewer than 65,000 people.